MercyNgila/Tanzanian-Water-Pump-Status/README.md

 Taarifa is an open source platform for the crowd sourced reporting and triaging of infrastructure related issues.
 It acts a a bug tracker for real world which helps to engage citizens with their local government.
 It has been working on an Innovation Project in Tanzania, with various partners.

 There are three datasets for this project:

-1.Training set labels (59400 waterpoints × 2 features)
+ 1. Training set labels (59400 waterpoints × 2 features)
  2. Training set values (59400 waterpoints × 40 features)
-3.Test set values (14850 waterpoints × 40 features)
+ 3. Test set values (14850 waterpoints × 40 features)

 For this project I will use datasets 1 & 2.

-### Columns in the dataset
+The target variable will be status_group which details the functionality of a waterpoint

+### Features include:

 - amount_tsh           - Total static head (amount water available to waterpoint)
 - date_recorded         - The date the row was entered
 - funder                - Who funded the well
 - gps_height            - Altitude of the well